 Whether the preference is for the stunning stand out colors of many fish or the more muted tones of the less vibrant, we all have one thing in common.
 To keep those fish as colorful and magnificent as they should be.
+We look at why fish lose their colors and offer some suggestions.

 Where Does Fish Color Come From?

 To understand why care plays such an important part in the coloration of fish, we first need to understand how fish get their colors.
-This is simple and involves just three color pigments which are located within cells in the skin called chromatophores.
+This is simple and involves just three color pigments that are located within cells in the skin called chromatophores.

 Generally speaking, fish cannot and do not make their own color pigment, rather they have to consume it in their diet.
 In a natural environment, this is done by eating algae, shrimps, snails etcetera but these are missing from an aquarium.